Museums in Dubai – Ranked from 10 to 1

 0

-Most museums are there to preserve and record the history of the coming generations.
-There are great opportunities for anyone who wishes to learn about the history and traditions of Dubai.
-Although not located in any major geographical regions, human settlements centered around Creek thousands of years ago.
+Most museums preserve and record the history of the coming generations.
+There are great opportunities for anyone who wishes to learn about Dubai’s history and traditions.
+Although not located in major geographical regions, human settlements centered around Creek thousands of years ago.
 This shows us that Dubai has a significant history that should be explored.
 So, visiting museums should be on the list of things you do in Dubai.

 Apart from those museums that talk about history, other museums specialize in their niches.
 Here is a list of the ten best museums in Dubai ranked from 10 to 1 to cover your visit to Dubai.
 If you take an exclusive Dubai city tour, your guide will briefly describe Dubai’s history.
 Before you start reading, there is a caveat.
 These rankings are purely subjective and are based on the author’s point of view.
 You may like one of them that we ranked lower better than the one that we ranked higher.
 And that’s OK.
 If you have already visited any of these, tell us which one you liked the most in the comments.